mikewacker/drift/README.md

 # Drift

+**Note: This project has been archived.**

+If you're looking for a good tech stack for prototyping (which also works for a production service), see this [architecture doc](https://github.com/mikewacker/age-verification/blob/main/docs/ARCHITECTURE.md).

+---

 "I just want to prototype an HTTP server for a JSON API that can also make backend requests."